 Tuition Exchange Scholarships cover either full tuition, one-half tuition for a non-resident at a public institution or a rate set by the Tuition Exchange.
 They may not cover special fees, course overloads, or room and board charges.
-Private institutions that charge more than $35,000 for tuition are permitted to award less than their full tuition, but not less than the set rate of $35,000.
+Private institutions that charge more than $36,000 annually for tuition are permitted to award less than their full tuition, but not less than the set rate of $36,000 annually.

 Who is eligible?

-Note that in these two years certification was limited to first-time first-year students.
+Note that in 2015 and 2016, certification was limited to first-time, first-year students.

 Are all eligible students guaranteed a scholarship?

 Tuition Exchange Scholarships are not guaranteed, nor is admission guaranteed at member institutions.
-Dependent students of CWRU faculty and staff will be evaluated for admission and awarded Tuition Exchange Scholarships based on the criteria of the university to which they are applying.
+Eligible dependent students of CWRU faculty and staff will be evaluated for admission and awarded Tuition Exchange Scholarships based on the criteria of the university to which they are applying.

 How many semesters does the scholarship cover?